elcoco/mint_autoinstall/README.md

 NOTE: I tested with the latest (v22.1) cinnamon linux mint iso on a virtual machine.
       This still needs proper testing on real hardware.

-A preseed file is a list of answers to questions that are asked by the linux mint installers.
+A preseed file is a list of answers to questions that are asked by the linux mint installer.
 It's the native way of doing automatic installs on debian like distro's.

 It's easy to set things like localization, apt sources, extra users or run custom scripts.